sendgrid/sendgrid-objc/README.md

 pod 'sendgrid', '~>  0.1.0'
 ```

-Run the following in the command line
+Run the following in the command line:

 ```
 pod install
 ```